garybake/blog/content/2016_07_29_connected-to-the-world.md

 ```

 I'm not sure what the top few lines of info are.
-The next line shows a succesfull connection, the router and which channel.
+The next line shows a successful connection, the router and which channel.
 DCHP is started and from this the ESP8266 gains an ip address.
 You then see your ip address, the gateway mask and the gateway ip.